-Do I Want to Be a Florist?
+Should I Become a Florist?

-|Degree Level||High school diploma; postsecondary training for those who wish to operate their own businesses|
+|Degree Level||High school diploma; those who wish to operate their own businesses should consider postsecondary training|

-|Certification||Available, but voluntary|
+|Certification||Available, but not required|

-|Key Skills||Customer service skills, organizational skills, artistic ability, creativity|
+|Key Skills||Customer service skills, organizational skills, plant identification, artistic ability, design skills, creativity|

 According to the BLS, many florists begin as delivery workers or cashiers in the retail florist environment.
 From these entry-level positions, they may then receive on-the-job training, learning the basics of floral design and plant identification from a more experienced florist.

 Consider postsecondary education.
 Community colleges, vocational institutions, and private floral schools offer classes in floral design, as well as certificate and diploma programs.
 Some colleges offer associate's and bachelor's degree programs in floral design and floriculture, sometimes offered through the agricultural department.
 Courses such as retail floristry, wedding design, green industry business management, marketing principles, and floral design applications may be especially helpful to you if you plan to work as a self-employed florist.

 As floral designers develop their skills and accumulate experience on the job, opportunities for professional certification become available.
 For example, the American Institute of Floral Designers (AIFD) offers an exam that leads to the Certified Floral Designer (CFD) credential.
 To take the exam, one must be able to demonstrate at least three years of experience as a florist, hold certification from a state florist association, or meet certain educational requirements, such as having completed specific courses offered through AIFD's educational partners.